dinindunz/dini-test-poc/rag/docs/qna/06_pgvector_indexing.md

 ---

-Explain pgvector indexing strategies: IVFFlat vs HNSW, and which is best for code search
+Explain pgvector indexing strategies: IVFFlat vs HNSW, and which is best for code search?

 HNSW (Hierarchical Navigable Small World) is best for code search due to its high accuracy and fast queries for small-to-medium datasets, while IVFFlat is better for very large datasets (100k+ vectors).
 Here's a detailed comparison: